emiscode/world-cup-2022-betting-app/README.md

 ## Bet on the winner of each match

 This project is the result of my participation on the **NLW Copa 2022** event, hosted by [Rocketseat](https://rocketseat.com.br).
-The main goal is to improve my skills in programming, using technologies from both backend and frontend, such as **Fastify, Prisma, SQLite, React, React Native, Node.js, TypeScript, Expo and Tailwind.**
+The main goal is to improve my skills in programming, using technologies from both backend and frontend, such as **Node.js, TypeScript, Fastify, Prisma, SQLite, React, React Native, Next, Expo and Tailwind.**

 - Project structure